Latiah/check_password_project-Group2/README.md

 # Project 2: Check password

-In this exercise you will write a program that determines whether a password is strong enough according to several security rules.
+In this project we will write a program that determines whether a password is strong enough according to several security rules.

 This entire project is to be written using pure Python (no external libraries).